-1 Valuation of inventories
+Valuation of inventories

-Key Audit Matters
+Key Audit Matter

-As at 31 December 2016, the inventories of the Group amounted to approximately US\$95.8 million, which represents 47% of the total assets of the Group, and is one of the most significant balance on the consolidated statement of financial position.
+As at 31 December 2017, the inventories of the Group amounted to approximately US\$83.2 million, which represents 42% of the total assets of the Group, and is one of the most significant balances on the consolidated statement of financial position.

-Inventories of the Group, which comprise cocoa beans and cocoa ingredient products, are carried at lower of cost and net realisable value.
+Inventories of the Group, which comprise mainly raw materials (cocoa beans), work in progress and finished goods (processed cocoa ingredient products) are carried at lower of cost and net realisable value.
 The cost of cocoa ingredient products is computed using a formula in which cocoa bean purchase prices and selling prices of cocoa ingredient products are the key determinants.

-We focused on the valuation of inventories because cocoa bean purchase prices can be subject to price volatility and changes in price and production level, and if not accounted for correctly, may lead to valuation of inventories being misstated.
-In addition, as the global cocoa market continues to be challenging amidst volatility in prices of cocoa beans and cocoa ingredient products, there is a risk that selling prices may be below cost, resulting in overstatement of inventories.
+We focused on the valuation of inventories because purchase prices of cocoa bean is subject to price volatility, estimated demand and related pricing.
+In addition, as the global cocoa market continues to be challenging amidst volatility in prices of cocoa beans and cocoa ingredient products, there is a risk that selling prices may be below cost which may result in an overstatement of inventories.